top of page

 433 E F-30 at Buhl Rd, Mikado, MI

-Original wood school burned-down in 1906 destroying everything.
+Original wooden-frame school burned-down in 1906 destroying everything.
 Was rebuilt at same site, but now only foundation remains

 Alcona